zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/add-spatial-analysis/add-spatial-analysis.md

 ### Prerequisites

-* Lab 3: Create map fram scratch
+* Lab 3: Create map from scratch

 ## Task 1: Add a Region for filters

-1. In the Page properties panel on the right, under Appearance change the Page Template to **Left Side Column**.
+1. Click on the **Page 3: Airports and States Map** at the top of the tree on the left.
+Then in the Page properties panel on the right, under Appearance change the Page Template to **Left Side Column**.
 ![Image alt text](images/add-spatial-analysis-01a.png)
    You should then see **LEFT COLUMN** in the layout.
    ![Image alt text](images/add-spatial-analysis-01b.png)